fstephany/fullstack/README.md

 Q: Is the anyhow requirement appropriate?
 I guess we can afford it as the scope is quite reduced?

+Q: Oh ok, in the backend example in wasm-run, the binary (let's call it `main`) is dependent on the backend and runs it from there.
+This means
+* the backend must be startable from outside its main (what about dotenv for example?)
+* it can be started without using an external process.
+As *it is* the running process.
+*

 ## Ideas

 - I feel like hooks should be different than steps.
 A hook should not overwrite